factorial-io/haproxy-config/readme.md

 * `REDIRECT_FROM` redirect from a given hostname.
 (Separate multiple hostnames with a space)
 * `SSH` if a container exposes this environment variable, all ssh-traffic to 22 is forwarded to the container.
 This setting can be used only for one container.
 * `HTTP_AUTH_USER` and `HTTP_AUTH_PASS` protect an instance via HTTP-Auth.
+* `X_ROBOTS_TAG` set the x-robots-tag header per container or as a default, more info [here](https://developers.google.com/search/docs/crawling-indexing/robots-meta-tag)

 **Example**